blongworth/2020-11-09-WHOI-R/index.md

 {% elsif online == "true_private" %}
 <p id="where">
   <strong>Where:</strong> This training will take place online.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  The instructors will provide you with the infromation you will need to connect to this meeting.
 </p>
 {% endif %}